-- 4. Local technical staff with limited capacities to mainstream climate change adaptation and disaster risk reduction (DRR).
+4. Local technical staff with limited capacities to mainstream climate change adaptation and disaster risk reduction (DRR).
 The municipal staff do not have sufficient skills to integrate DRR in the development planning process and their workplans and daily activities, nor to link actions of DRR and adaptation to climate change.
 Current development plans for Antofagasta and Taltal do not incorporate climate change adaptation, also weather-related risk is mentioned but not addressed.
-The municipality of Esmeraldas has incorporated climate change and risk management into the development plan (GAD Esmeraldas, 2012a) and has strategies for risk and disaster management40 (GAD Esmeraldas, 2012b) and adaptation to climate change41 (ONU-HABITAT, 2011).
-However, implementation of this plans has been very limited.
-Municipal officers have not been able to engage and motivate political decision-makers to advance on DRR. - 5.
-Local population not fully aware of climate-related risks.
-The interviews with local stakeholders revealed that there is no clear understanding of the link between the weather-related disasters and climate change (Annexes 8 and 9).
-The future climate scenarios and the probable worsening of existing risks are not in the common dialogue.
-Sea level rise is
+The municipality of Esmeraldas has incorporated climate change and risk management into the development plan (GAD Esmeraldas, 2012a) and has strategies for risk and disaster

-37 There are two coastal stations in the seafront of the city and the airport.
+34 There are two coastal stations in the seafront of the city and the airport.
 Two additional stations are located on Sagüe (on the Esmeraldas river) and Teanone - Tabiazo (on the Teaone river).

-38 Antofagasta and Taltal have sirens to alert of tsunamis.
+35 Antofagasta and Taltal have sirens to alert of tsunamis.

-39 MINVU (2012) recorded in 2011 a national total of 657 campamentos hosting 27,378 families (i.e., 83,862 people, 39% were under 18 years of age). e[ad] (2010) summarize the strategies to address campamentos.
+36 MINVU (2012) recorded in 2011 a national total of 657 campamentos hosting 27,378 families (i.e., 83,862 people, 39% were under 18 years of age). e[ad] (2010) summarize the strategies to address campamentos.
 The most recent campamento cadastre was prepared in 2016 (TECHO, 2016).